wsy258-strar/DocGPT/README.md

 **Accurate answers and instant citations for your documents.**

-This is a document knowledge Q&A system that integrates technology chains such as LangChain, OpenAI, FAISS, etc. You can upload your own documents and have conversations with LLM.
+This is a document knowledge Q&A system that integrates technology chains such as LangChain, ChatGPT, FAISS, etc. You can upload your own documents and have conversations with LLM.

 [Demo Link](https://docgpt-shunyiwang.streamlit.app/)